-- Demonstrate economic diversification of a ranching operation, which could strengthen the viability of farming and ranching lands threatened by development - Provide natural fertilizer from rotating chickens at a lower, more sustainable cost - on pastures typically treated with chemical fertilizers, mainly nitrogen Objectives: - 1.
-Assess the effects of a pastured poultry production system on a traditional having and grazing operation - 2.
-Determine whether the two production systems are complementary - Assess whether soil properties and forage production are influenced by the pastured poultry system - Expose traditional livestock ranchers to new marketing opportunities while fertilizing pastures naturally and sustainably
+Daranyi inspects his pastured chickens in a drought year. diversification of a ranching operation, which could strengthen the viability of farming and ranching lands threatened by development Provide natural fertilizer from rotating chickens at a lower, more sustainable cost - on pastures typically treated with chemical fertilizers, mainly nitrogen Objectives - Assess the effects of a pastured poultry production system on a traditional haying and grazing operation - 2.
+Determine whether the two production systems are complementary - Assess whether soil properties and forage production are influenced by the pastured poultry system - Expose traditional livestock ranchers to new marketing opportunities